Alicja Bachleda-Curuś: Acting career

 Alicja Bachleda, Colin Farrell and director Neil Jordan at the Ondine premiere, 2010 Tribeca Film Festival in New York.

 At age 15, Bachleda landed a lead role in the 1999 film Pan Tadeusz, directed by Academy Award-winning Polish director Andrzej Wajda.
 Four years later, she won a role in Polish soap opera Na dobre i na złe.
 Bachleda then began crossing over into mainstream films outside Poland, appearing in the German film Sommersturm, a coming of age story, in 2004.
 Bachleda-Curuś returned to Mexico to film the 2007 thriller Trade, starring Kevin Kline, an unflinching look at the world of human trafficking.
 Bachleda then returned to Europe to play a Jewish girl in the historical drama The Beheaded Rooster, which took place during World War II in Transylvania, Romania.
 Her next film was 2009's Ondine, a film about an Irish fisherman who thinks he catches a selkie, a mythological seal/human.

 In 2012 Bachleda-Curuś starred as Eleanor of Austria, Queen of Poland in September Eleven 1683, and appeared in a lead role in The Girl Is in Trouble.

 Personal life

 On 7 October 2009 in Los Angeles, Bachleda-Curuś gave birth to her son Henry with Irish actor Colin Farrell.
-He was baptized on 29 December 2009 in the Roman Catholic Church of the Visitation of the Blessed Virgin Mary in Kraków.
+He was baptized on 29 December 2009 in the Catholic Church of the Visitation of the Blessed Virgin Mary in Kraków.
 It was reported on 15 October 2010 that Farrell and Bachleda-Curuś had separated.